hunterjackson/docs/source/jms.rst

 Kafka Connect JMS
 =======================

-Kafka Connect JMS is a Sink Connector for reading data from a Kafka topic and writing the payload to a JMS queue/topic.
+The JMS sink connector allows you to extract entries from a Kafka topic with the CQL driver and pass them to a JMS topic/queue.
+The connector allows you to specify the payload type sent to the JMS target:

+1. JSON
+2. AVRO
+3. MAP
+4. OBJECT

 Prerequisites
 -------------